-During an April 21 interview with the Register, Anderson discusses the forces that have put Catholics on the defensive in the debate on marriage.
-He also explains why marriage needs to be comprehensively addressed beyond same-sex unions and how he remains hopeful with the conviction that history will ultimately bear out the truth of marriage.
+During an April 21 interview with the Register’s Washington correspondent, Peter Jesserer Smith, Anderson discusses the forces that have put Catholics on the defensive in the debate on marriage.
+He also explains why marriage needs to be comprehensively addressed beyond same-sex unions and how he keeps a spirit of hope, inspired by the conviction that history will ultimately bear out the truth of marriage.

 On April 28, the U.S. Supreme Court will hear oral arguments in key cases that involve the redefinition of marriage.
 What do we know about the mind of the court at the present time and about the mind of the American people?